-Thanks to such visibility, students easily evaluate the upcoming steps and take stock of how far they’ve progressed in their learning – at any given time.
+Thanks to such visibility, students quickly evaluate the upcoming steps and take stock of how far they've progressed in their learning – at any given time.

-Failure is an integral part and a natural phenomenon of our daily life.
-As I like to say, “It isn’t your choice to fail, but it is your choice to stand up”.
-Failure is especially usual in the learning process.
-You can fail to immediately understand some topics or any aspect of the topic and it is natural.
+Failure is an integral part and a natural phenomenon in our daily life.
+As I say, "It isn't your choice to fail, but it is your choice to stand up."
+Failure is exceptionally usual in the learning process.
+You can fail to understand some topics or any aspect of the issue immediately, which is natural.
 Games in learning make it easier for you to deal with failure.

 Gamification in education has a great benefit.
 It helps students to learn to fail and encourages them to reattempt learning tasks without embarrassment.
-Such an approach is spread along with academic progress, and it also develops the determination, courage, and flexibility the students need.
+Such an approach is spread along with academic progress and develops the determination, courage, and flexibility the students need.

-Learners use to play games.
-Organizing the learning process through gamification examples is useful as it is like something the students do in their comfort zone.
-So, they get out of the comfort zone but still feel comfortable.
+Learners used to play games.
+Organizing the learning process through gamification examples is helpful as the students do it in their comfort zone.
+So, they get out of their comfort zone but still feel comfortable.